Shavkat Mirziyoyev: Foreign policy

-Mirziyoyev's foreign policy is much more open than the policy of his predecessor.
-Uzbekistan was practically under international isolation after the Andijan massacre in 2005 and Karimov rarely travelled outside of Central Asia and other CIS states.
+Mirziyoyev's foreign policy is much more open than that of his predecessor.
+Uzbekistan had been practically under international isolation after the Andijan massacre in 2005, and Karimov rarely travelled outside Central Asia and other CIS states.
 Mirziyoyev promised to conduct an active foreign policy at the beginning of his tenure.

-During the first 10 months of his tenure, Mirziyoyev visited Kazakhstan four times, Turkmenistan three times, Russia two times, as well as China, Saudi Arabia, United States, Turkey and Kyrgyzstan.
-At the different occasions, he met the presidents of Iran, Azerbaijan, Afghanistan, Tajikistan, Bulgaria, Belarus and the King of Spain.
-During the CIS Summit in Tashkent in November 2017, he met eight Prime Ministers of foreign countries.
+During the first ten months of his tenure, Mirziyoyev visited Kazakhstan four times, Turkmenistan three times, Russia twice, as well as China, Saudi Arabia, the United States, Turkey, and Kyrgyzstan.
+On various occasions, he met the presidents of Iran, Azerbaijan, Afghanistan, Tajikistan, Bulgaria, and Belarus, as well as the King of Spain.
+During the CIS Summit in Tashkent in November 2017, he met eight prime ministers of foreign countries.